studiochampgauche/wordpress-boilerplate/README.md

+> [!IMPORTANT]
+> Version 3 is arriving quietly and will work if you download it, put a look on the v3 branch and [project](https://github.com/users/studiochampgauche/projects/1).

 # Our WordPress Project
 Build immersive 2D or 3D WordPress themes Awwwards in "no time" with our Boilerplate that your clients can manage with ACF.